edge-cloud/www.edge-cloud.net/_posts/2013-05-31-rancidtrac-on-ubuntu-12-04-lts.md

 ### Subversion Repository

-Your device&#8217;s configuration files will be stored in a Subversion (SVN).
+Your device's configuration files will be stored in a Subversion (SVN).
 This provides a way to track changes over time as well as provides you with a bit of disaster recovery.
 In order to prepare SVN we must create a folder structure based off of the RANCID groups that we created earlier.
-This command needs to be run as the &#8220;rancid&#8221; user that was created when the RANCID software was first installed.
+This command needs to be run as the "rancid" user that was created when the RANCID software was first installed.

 <pre>[user@netconf ~]$ sudo su - rancid
 [rancid@netconf ~]$ /var/lib/rancid/bin/rancid-cvs